Abdulrahman-Khalid/computer-vision-intern/README.md

 ## Detect Cars

-Using the left third of the video frames, LeNet model ,few seconds for training and 64 frames as a training set I have got pretty good model to run on the video and know if the frame contains vehicles or not and output a video with the results this process is not run on the whole frame but the left thrid
+Using the left third of the video frames, LeNet model ,few seconds for training and 64 frames as a training set I have got pretty good model to run on the video and know if the frame contains vehicles or not and output a video with the results.
 ### Input video
 <div align="center">
   <a href="https://youtu.be/1DFNfcQEPZc">